Dumb Witness: Plot summary

-Emily Arundell, a wealthy spinster, writes to Hercule Poirot in the belief she has been the victim of attempted murder after a fall in her home in Berkshire.
-However, her family and household believe she actually fell by accident, after tripping over a ball left by her fox terrier Bob.
-When Poirot receives the letter, he learns she has already died; her doctor, Dr Grainger, states her death was from chronic liver problems.
-While recovering from her earlier fall, a new will she made bequeaths her vast fortune and home to her companion, Miss Minnie Lawson.
+Wealthy spinster Emily Arundell writes to Hercule Poirot in the belief she has been the victim of an attempted murder after a fall in her Berkshire home.
+Her family and household believe she tripped over a ball left by her fox terrier, Bob.
+After Poirot receives the letter, he travels to Miss Arundell's home, only to learn she is dead; her physician, Dr Grainger, states her death was from chronic liver problems.
+While recovering from her earlier fall, she made a new will, which bequeathed her vast fortune and home to her paid companion, Minnie Lawson.

-Seeking to investigate Miss Arundell's belief that someone wanted to murder her, Poirot, accompanied by Captain Hastings, notes that under her previous will, her nephew and nieces -- Charles Arundell, Theresa Arundell and Bella Tanios -- would have inherited.
+Seeking to investigate Miss Arundell's belief that someone wanted to murder her, Poirot, accompanied by Captain Hastings, notes that under her previous will, her nephew Charles and nieces Theresa and Bella would have inherited.
 All three consider contesting the will.

-Visiting the house on the pretence of buying it, Poirot discovers a nail covered with varnish at the top of the stairs, deducing a string had been tied to it.
-Through Miss Arundell's last words, he concludes that Bob had been out all night and that she had therefore fallen down the stairs as a result of a tripwire, and there is a chance Miss Arundell was indeed murdered.
-Her family thus become suspects in that matter.
+Visiting the house on the pretence of buying it, Poirot discovers a nail covered with varnish at the top of the stairs and deduces a string had been tied to it.
+Through Miss Arundell's last words, he concludes that not only was Bob out all night, but also that Miss Arundell fell down the stairs as a result of a tripwire, and there is a chance Miss Arundell was indeed murdered.
+Her family, therefore, become suspects in the matter.

 During his investigation, Poirot learns that a luminous aura was noticed coming from the dead woman's mouth when she spoke during a seance.
-Visiting Lawson at her home, he learns that she saw someone moving about on the night of Miss Arundell's fall, who wore a brooch with the initials "TA".
-At the same time, Lawson's gardener recalls Charles inquiring about his arsenic-based weed killer and is surprised to find the bottle containing it to be nearly empty.
+Visiting Miss Lawson at her home, he learns that she saw someone moving about on the night of Miss Arundell's fall, who wore a brooch with the initials "TA."
+At the same time, Miss Lawson's gardener recalls Charles inquiring about his arsenic-based weed killer and is surprised to find the bottle containing it nearly empty.